csbarak/MolOptimizer/README.md

 # MolOptimizer
-Flask based package useful for optimization of fragment screening datasets
+Flask based package useful for optimization of fragment screening datasets Developed at Akabavoy Research Laboratories, Department of Chemistry, BGU
+        Under the supervision of Dr. Barak Akabavoy
 @author: D. Samuel Joshua Viswas
-        Developed at Akabavoy Research Laboratories, Department of Chemistry, BGU Under the supervision of Dr. Barak Akabavoy

-                  *** User is free to download and modify MolOptimizer according to the need **
+                  *** User is free to download and modify MolOptimizer adhering to the license **
 ###############################################################################################################################################################################
-                                                                  !!!
+                                                                  !!!!
 IMPORTANT   !!!!
  PLEASE KINDLY NOTE THE FOLLOWING,

-1. BSD 3-Clause License under which Chosen is released is included in the main.html script where Chosen is used.
+1. MIT License under which Chosen is released is included in the main.html script where Chosen is used.
 No Modifications/Upgradations have been made to Chosen.

 It is used in this project without any changes made to Chosen.

+Link to GitHub Repository Chosen:  https://github.com/harvesthq/chosen Link to Chosen License Statement: https://github.com/harvesthq/chosen/blob/master/LICENSE.md

-2. MIT License under which RDKit Tethered Minimization code is released is included in the Align
+2. MIT License under which RDKit Tethered Minimization code is released is included in the MACS_Script.py file.
+	Link to RDKit Tethered Minimization Github Repository: https://github.com/Discngine/rdkit_tethered_minimization Link to RDKit Tethered Minimization License File: https://github.com/Discngine/rdkit_tethered_minimization/blob/master/LICENSE

+4. RDKit software which is used for feature extraction is released under BSD 3-Ckause "New" or "Revised" License is included in the file RDKit_Features_Script is included in RDKit_Features_Script.py

 ###############################################################################################################################################################################

-Released under license: MIT License
+MolOptimizer Released under license: MIT License

 MIT License